 Mighty Times: The Children’s March offers a rare glimpse into the 1963 Birmingham children’s march from the ground up.
 More than 100 eyewitnesses contributed to the storytelling, with appearances by notable participants and organizers James Orange, Gwendolyn Webb, James Bevel, Harry Belafonte, Dick Gregory, and Andrew Young.
 [Producer’s description.]

-“The Children’s March” kit includes a 40-minute teachers’ edition of the Academy Award-winning documentary film with closed-captioning; and a teacher’s guide with lessons for social studies, language arts, and music classrooms.
+“The Children’s March” kit includes a 40-minute teachers’ edition of the Academy Award-winning documentary film with closed-captioning; and a teacher’s guide.
 Teachers can order this kit for free.

 Produced by Teaching Tolerance in association with HBO.

 Background on the Birmingham Children’s March